What is the NDIS and how does it work?

-What is the role of the Health Professional and the end user?
+What is the role of the Professional and the end user?

-The KEY role for health professionals will now be as a facilitator of information.
+The KEY role for professionals is now as a facilitator of information.
 They will no longer be the final decision maker.
 The role will change from being a gatekeeper to being a facilitator.

 The End User (the Participant) has now been given the power to be the decision maker.
 However, the participant has to be able to justify their choice if there is an alternative competitor at a better price, especially if the professional is aware of another product.
 And in the case of expensive capital equipment such as scooters, the NDIS specifies that an "experienced professional" must advise on the choice of product.
 So do your homework.

 The Participant is King (or Queen!).

 The participant makes the ultimate decision, not the health professional.
 However, their choices must fulfill the criteria, especially the Key Words.

 The participant must fill in The Plan – and submit it for approval by an administrator.
 Once it is approved and money allocated, then the participant can either use an advisor to seek help, or do the whole thing themselves, or a combination of both.
-Health professionals are advisors – providers of information.
-So are other professionals who can advise on finances and the best strategy, and can advise on possible purchases of equipment.
+Professionals are advisors – providers of information.
+Professionals can advise on finances and the best strategy, and can advise on possible purchases of equipment.
 They can, but do not necessarily have to power to submit quotes, etc, unless the participant asks them to.
 If you need the help of a professional, then we advise you to seek it.

 The Plan is a very important document.
-Each participant must fill this in and submit it for assessment by a bureaucrat, not an OT.
-It will determine whether they get help and what sort of help you get, and how long it will take.
+Each participant must fill this in and submit it for assessment by a bureaucrat.
+It will determine whether you get help, what sort of help you get, and how long it will take.

 There are three sections that are important:

-For more detailed assistance on how to fill in The Plan, or help others fill it in, register above and you will be given access to our dedicated NDIS page, where you will find more detailed information and assistance.
+For more detailed assistance on how to fill in The Plan, or help others fill it in, register above and you will be given access to our dedicated NDIS pages, where you will find more detailed information and assistance.